What Are FHA Loans in California 2026?

 Best part?
 You’re not stuck with this loan forever.
 Build some equity, improve your credit, then refinance to conventional later.
 Starter financing, not forever financing.
 Consider refinance options when ready.

-First-Time Buyer?
-Zero Down Payment Option Available
+Can First-Time Buyers Get Zero Down Payment in California?

 The grant amount ranges from $15,750 to $29,197 depending on your county.
 After 6 months of homeownership, the entire grant is forgiven.
 You never pay it back.